This is the second in a two-part blog series on the scope of your patent application’s claim set. (Read Part One)

 So if you start with broader claims, and then negotiate a narrower claim scope with the patent examiner, you may be able to obtain an appropriate scope of protection in your issued patent.

-By contrast, if you start with narrow claims and the patent examiner rejects the claims, you won’t have many options to negotiate for reasonably broad protection.
+By contrast, if you start with narrow claims and the patent examiner rejects the claims, you won’t have as many options to negotiate for reasonably broad protection.

 Strong patent applications use a mix of narrow and broad claims to ensure that the patent will hold up if challenged in court, but will also serve your business’s goals and interests.